ChattelionLuo/ADL/README.md

 ---

-**Remark:** This implementation also encompasses the Debiased Regularization Annealed Epoch Dual Averaging (**DRADAR**) algorithm in [Han, et al., 2024](https://academic.oup.com/biomet/article/111/1/93/7232226) for linear models.
+**Remark:** This repository also encompasses the Debiased Regularization Annealed Epoch Dual Averaging (**DRADAR**) algorithm in [Han, et al., 2024](https://academic.oup.com/biomet/article/111/1/93/7232226) for linear models.
 To utilize OnlineDSGD, simply set `family = "gaussian"` (e.g., within `run_table2.py`).
 This configuration directs the script to generate linear model data and perform inference using the OnlineDSGD method.

 ---
 ## Repository Structure

 The repository is organized as follows:

 ### Demonstrations for Reproducing Numerical Results